 Notes on Technique

-Pasta is an art form, practice and technique are required.
+Pasta is an art form, practice, and technique are required.
 After you gain some experience you might want to understand the process a bit more.
-This guide goes into much greater detail into the process.
+This guide goes into much greater detail about the process.

 Kneading and Resting

 To make this ravioli, we will use egg pasta.
 Simply egg and ’00’ flour.
 Through a bit of testing, I determined that a simple principle of 100g flour to one large US egg works well.
 The egg yolk adds some fat, but the whole egg (including the white) adds water.
 You will find many recipes for egg pasta that use only yolks and have you add water.
 The whole-egg approach works well.
 However, please be aware that eggs are of different sizes across the world.
 If you find your pasta too dry add a teaspoon or so of water, if too moist a bit more flour.

 After mixing the dough, it needs to be kneaded for about 10 minutes.
 But you will notice that the consistency will still not be quite right.
 The glutens in the dough will relax if you let it sit for an hour and it will be much easier to work with.
 Do not be tempted to shorten this process.

 If you want to frequently enjoy fresh pasta, get a pasta machine.
 There are many available, but the attachments for mixers are a great cost-effective option.

 Egg Pasta Dough

 - 400g '00' (approximately 2 ¾ cups) flour